ismawno/onyx/README.md

 There is more to this system, such as additional layer callbacks like `OnEvent()` and `OnUpdate()`.
 All user-relevant parts of this library are documented in the source code.
 The documentation can also be built with Doxygen.
 As mentioned earlier, the full working example can be found at [hello-world](https://github.com/ismawno/onyx/blob/main/demo/hello-world/main.cpp).

-#### Multi-Window Application

-Onyx also supports a multi-window application interface, allowing many windows per application.
-The main difference with the standard application is that windows must be opened manually, including the main window.
+Onyx also supports a multi-window application interface, allowing many windows per application by using the `OpenWindow()` and `CloseWindow()` methods and setting `ONYX_MAX_WINDOWS` to a value greater than 1.
 For more details, refer to the documentation [here](https://github.com/ismawno/onyx/blob/main/onyx/onyx/app/app.hpp) and [here](https://github.com/ismawno/onyx/blob/main/onyx/onyx/app/user_layer.hpp).

 ### ImGui/ImPlot Usage

 If enabled through `CMake`, ImGui and ImPlot support is built-in when using the application interface, as shown in the last example in the [Applications](#applications) section.
-You can use the ImGui API directly in the `OnUpdate()` or `OnRenderBegin()` callbacks for single-window applications or the `OnImGuiRender()` callback for multi-window applications.
+You can use the ImGui API directly in the `OnUpdate()` or `OnRenderBegin()` callbacks.

 ## Dependencies and Third-Party Libraries